utdata/icj-class/js/js-in-class-functions.md

 - In your code, call the function with three different sets of names to make sure it works and log the returned value to the console each time.
 - For one of those names, I want you to use Robert "Beto" O'Rourke, including the double-quotes around "Beto".
 - Commit your changes using the Github app.

+## Instance, property, method, library

+Let's enhance our change name function to output as uppercase (using `.toUpperCase()`), so we can talk about properties vs methods.